 She continues to look down (perhaps inward) as she puts her singing bowl on a cushion in front of her and with a small wooden stick, rings it three times.
 As with the other bell, she allows each peal to reverberate for its full song before ringing it again.
 Then she slowly puts the wooden stick down and begins her own meditation, resting her hands on her knees.

 During my time at Mana Retreat, I’ve worked hard at the art of meditation.
-As a perk of WWOOFing at Mana, we are sometimes invited to join in the workshops and retreat activities of various groups, and shortly after my arrival, I enjoyed participating in some meditation sessions offered by a four-day silent retreat while I wasn’t working.
+As a perk of work exchange at Mana Retreat, we are sometimes invited to join in the workshops and retreat activities of various groups, and shortly after my arrival, I enjoyed participating in some meditation sessions offered by a four-day silent retreat while I wasn’t working.

 I have a love-hate relationship with meditation, as I suspect many people do.
 It’s an ever-changing practice, and even those accomplished in the art of meditation can fall prey to a session that is rife with playful inner voices (I call it my “monkey mind”) that distract us from the task at hand, which is to simply be present and silent – in every sense.